Home

 Email should be used to relay information.
 They’re most effective as a tool for relaying facts and figures, not emotions and feelings - save those for face to face meetings or hand written letters.

-Check your spelling, grammar and punctuation, particularly if it’s business related, and avoid abbreviations unless you know the recipient will be familiar with them.
+Check your spelling, grammar and punctuation, particularly if it’s business related, and avoid abbreviations and acronyms unless you know the recipient will be familiar with them.

 Don’t use capitals unnecessarily.
 THIS IS SEEN AS SHOUTING.